 I. Component 1: Comprehensive Needs Assessment (CNA) 3 a.
 Data Sources 3 b.
-Identified Prioritized Needs for SY24-25: 4 II.
-Component 2: Schoolwide Reform Strategies 6 a.
+Identified Prioritized Needs for SY25-26: 3 II.
+Component 2: Schoolwide Reform Strategies 5 a.
 Statement of Goals 6 b.
-Identification of Strategies 7 III.
+Identification of Strategies 6 III.
 Component 3: Parent, Community, and Stakeholder Involvement 10 IV.
 Component 4: Coordination with other Federal, State, and Local Services, Resources, and Programs.
 11

-I. Component 1: Comprehensive Needs Assessment (CNA): To ensure that a school's comprehensive plan best serves the needs of those children who are failing, or are at-risk of failing, to meet the challenging State academic standards, the school must conduct a comprehensive needs assessment of the entire school that considers information on the academic achievement of children in relation to the challenging State academic standards.

-(ESEA section 1114(b)(6)).
+- I. Component 1: Comprehensive Needs Assessment (CNA): To ensure that a school's comprehensive plan best serves the needs of those children who are failing, or are at-risk of failing, to meet the challenging State academic standards, the school must conduct a comprehensive needs assessment of the entire school that considers information on the academic achievement of children in relation to the challenging State academic standards.
+(ESEA section 1114(b)(6)). - a.

-- a.
 Data Sources - (1) Identify at least 3 sources to ensure triangulation of the data - (2) Attach actual data reports at aggregate level b.
-Identified Prioritized Needs for SY24-25: Through the needs assessment, a school must consult with a broad range of stakeholders and examine relevant academic achievement data to understand students' most pressing needs and their root causes.
+Identified Prioritized Needs for SY25-26: Through the needs assessment, a school must consult with a broad range of stakeholders and examine relevant academic achievement data to understand students' most pressing needs and their root causes.
 (ESEA section 1114(b)(2); 34 C.F.R. § 200.26(a)).
 Where necessary, a school should attempt to engage in interviews, focus groups, or surveys, as well as review data on students, educators, and schools to gain a better understanding of the root causes of the identified needs.
 (Supporting School Reform by Leveraging Federal Funds in a Schoolwide Program Non-Regulatory Guidance, September 2016)

-Literacy Math Other: (Attendance, Student Wholeness, College and Career Readiness, Science, Social Studies, etc.) MCAP MCAP Attendance Data NWEA MAP NWEA MAP School Family Survey In-Program Lesson Progress and Mastery Test Data In-Program Lesson Progress and Mastery Test Discipline Data - Suspension, Referrals, Restorative (Direct Instruction) Data (Direct Instruction) Practices
+Literacy Math Other: (Attendance, Student Wholeness, College and Career Readiness, Science, Social Studies, etc.) MCAP MCAP Attendance Data NWEA MAP NWEA MAP School Family Survey In-Program Lesson Progress and Mastery Test Data In-Program Lesson Progress and Mastery Test Data Discipline Data - Suspension, Referrals, Restorative (Direct Instruction) (Direct Instruction) Practices

 What is the Area of Need and why was it selected?
 Data to Support What is the root cause of the identified need?
 Literacy: ELA - All areas with a focus on writing, comprehension, and speaking.
-2023 Spring MCAP Data has WSA students scoring near or below the city and state averages, 9% compared to 12% and 48% respectively.
-NWEA MAP ELA data for the 23/24 school year projects 92% of students to perform at MCAP levels 1, 2, & 3.
+2024 Spring MCAP Data has WSA students scoring near or below the city and state averages, 27% compared to 23% and 47% respectively.
+NWEA MAP ELA data for the 24/25 school year projects 90% of students to perform at levels 1, 2, & 3 on state standardized tests.
 The poverty and ESOL status of more than 85% of the student population and families.
 The impact of the COVID pandemic and distance learning during shutdown.
 The dramatic digital divide of access to technology and the near complete reliance of standardized testing through computers.
 Math: Mathematics - All areas with a specific focus on the areas of lower performance on the MCAP, including content, modeling, and reasoning.
-2023 Spring MCAP Data has WSA students scoring near or below the city and state averages, 23% compared to 22% and 40% respectively.
-NWEA MAP Math data for the 23/24 school year projects 94%% of students to perform at MCAP levels 1, 2, & 3.
+2024 Spring MCAP Data has WSA students scoring near or below the city and state averages, 17% compared to 14% and 34% respectively.
+NWEA MAP Math data for the 23/24 school year projects 91% of students to perform at levels 1, 2, & 3 on state standardized tests.
 The poverty and ESOL status of more than 85% of the student population and families.
 The impact of the COVID pandemic and distance learning during shutdown.
 The dramatic digital divide of access to technology and the near complete reliance of standardized testing through computers.